BSchweikart/RadioExt_MP3_Repair_Tools/README.md

 # RadioExt MP3 Tools

-A collection of tools to clean up MP3 files and generate metadata for use with the
+A collection of tools to clean up MP3 files and generate metadata for use with the RadioEXT mod for Cyberpunk 2077.

 ### ❗ Disclamer

-This is not a 100% fix.
-This could fully fix some people's issues fully.
+This toolset is not a guaranteed 100% fix for every setup or audio file.

-Some might see no change in play back meaning issue still exists.
+    ✅ Some users may find it fully resolves their playback issues in RadioExt

+    ⚠️ Others may notice no change in behavior due to deeper mod, system, or encoding issues

-Some might see some files playing correctly and other files still have play back issues.
+    🔁 Some may see partial success, where certain songs work and others still fail or fall back

 ### Author's github